COVID-19 data sharing with law enforcement sparks concern

 Duncan said having the information beforehand is valuable because it allows officers “to do their jobs better and safer.”

 Some are not convinced.
-The Tennessee Immigrant and Refugee Rights Coalition described sharing the medical information as “deeply concerning,” warning that doing so may undermine the trust governments have been trying to build with immigrants and communities of color.
+The Tennessee Immigrant and Refugee Rights Coalition called sharing the medical information “deeply concerning,” warning that doing so may undermine the trust governments have been trying to build with immigrants and communities of color.

 “Tell us how it’s working for you, then tell us how well it’s been working.
 Don’t just tell us you need it for your job,” said state Rep. G.A.
 Hardway, a Memphis Democrat who chairs the legislative black caucus.